FuelLabs/sway-applications/.docs/contributing-book/src/documentation/project-quality/project-structure.md

 └── utils.sw
 ```

-In the example above there are no directories however it may make sense for a project to categorize concepts differently such as splitting the `data_structures.sw` into a directory containing individual Sway modules.
+In the example above there are no directories, however, it may make sense for a project to categorize concepts differently such as splitting the `data_structures.sw` into a directory containing individual `Sway` modules.

 ## data_structures.sw